uchuuio/start/readme.md

 `'longitude': '-0.1062',` - Add the longitude of the location you want to know the weather for.
 Can be left blank if you choose to let the app get your current location.
 `'units': '[celsius, fahrenheit]'` - Makes the weather information display in celsius or fahrenheit.
 Pick one and remove the square brackets.

+`'wanikaniApiKey': '',` - Get an API key from [wanikani.com](https://wanikani.com/) and put it in there if you want to get details on how many lessons & reviews are available and when more reviews will become available.

 `'backgroundUrl': '[anything in src/img]',` - Set this to be the image name of any of the images in `src/img/`.
 As a base I've added `bamboo.jpeg`, `mountain.jpeg`, `sea.jpeg` & `night.jpeg`.
 You can add your own to this folder too.

 `'groupName': 'Social',` - The name for the following group of links